 1. Company background

 How are you situated in your market?
-How is your company perceived by your customers?
-(Ask a couple of them… you may be surprised by what you hear.)
+How is your company perceived by your customers? (talk to a couple customers… you may be surprised by what you hear.)
 What are your key brand attributes?
 Why are you different?
 Where do you want to be in one year?
 These questions provide important context that helps your production company understand why video might be helpful in promoting your company.
 This should be the easiest part of the process.
 Often it’s not.

 2. Focus of Video